genomicsengland/vcf-dedup/README.md

 # VCF dedupper

 VCF files may contain duplicated after normalisation or merging of VCFs.
 This module intends to remove those duplicates in a sensible way.
-This process is very specific to the variant caller, we only support Strelka and Starling variant callers.
-Platypus might be supported in future releases.
+This process is very specific to the variant caller, we only support Strelka, Starling and Platypus variant callers.
 The variant caller might be selected with the parameter `--variant-caller`.

 Variant duplicates are identified by having the same genomic coordinates and optionally the same alternate allele.
 This is controlled with the parameter `--equality-mode`.